codio/site/source/docs/ide/ide-general/templates.html.markdown

 `Add` - adds a new template file that you can associate with a file extension.
 To associate the template with multiple extensions, comma separate as follows `html, htm`
 `Edit` - allows you to redefine the file extension associations `Reset` - available for predefined Codio templates, this removes any modifications you might have made.
-'Reset All' - resets all predefined Codio templates and deletes any personal templates you have added.
+`Reset All` - resets all predefined Codio templates and deletes any personal templates you have added.

 ##Tokens